 Everything starts with the basics, grains, good olive oil and the herbs that grow so abundantly in the Umbrian hills.
 Add to this Umbria’s star ingredients as their seasons come around and you’ve got some outstanding local dishes.

-Truffles are Found in Umbria
+Truffles in Umbria

 Truffles, both black and white, are found wild in the area.
 We were luck enough to go on a truffle hunting expedition with dogs, a unique experience with rich rewards.

 We sampled truffles on pasta and risotto, in cured meats and in cheeses, always used in great abundance and always delicious.